miciek/miciek.github.io/about.md

 permalink: /about/
 ---

+I am a polyglot software engineer specialised in developing distributed applications.
+Also a tea drinker, cyclist & functional programming enthusiast.
+I love the human component in software projects.
+I currently work as team leader at <a href="http://ocadotechnology.com">Ocado Technology</a>, where we are building actor-based software for automated warehouses.

-This is a blog about programming and stuff that we do in order to make software projects happen.
+This is a blog about programming and stuff related to programming and managing software projects.
 I write mostly to remember things better, but also to share things that fascinate me.

 Follow me on [Twitter](https://twitter.com/miciek), if you want to know what stuff will get here in the near future.
 See my [Github](https://github.com/miciek) to see what I am currently up to.